eaglclaws/OSSPT10-SNAKE/README.md

 This application requires [cocos2d-x](cocos.com) to run, instructions to install are as follows

 ### Linux
-One should download the latest version of cocos2d-x from [here](https://www.cocos.com/en/cocos2dx/download) and extract its contents.
+Download the latest version of cocos2d-x from [here](https://www.cocos.com/en/cocos2dx/download) and extract its contents.
 Once extracted, run the following
 ```
 cd cocos2d-x-4.0
 python download_deps.py